 We are a leading global manufacturer, marketer and distributor of high-performance coatings systems and products.
 We have over a 150-year heritage in the coatings industry and are known for manufacturing high-quality products with well-recognized brands supported by market-leading technology and customer service.
-Our diverse global footprint of 43 manufacturing facilities, four technology centers, 49 customer training centers and approximately 12,000 team members allows us to meet the needs of customers in over 140 countries.
-We serve our customer base through an extensive sales force and technical support organization, as well as through approximately 4,000 independent, locally based distributors.
+Our diverse global footprint of 44 manufacturing facilities, four technology centers, 45 customer training centers and approximately 12,800 team members, inclusive of team members added from recent acquisitions, allows us to meet the needs of customers in over 140 countries.
+We serve our customer base through an extensive sales force and technical support organization, as well as through approximately 5,000 independent, locally based distributors.